-4.1 DES and MAC Calculation
+4.1.
+DES and MAC Calculation

-All keys used in DES and MAC calculation are 8 / 16 bytes long depending on Single / Triple DES selection in Option Register.
-The most significant bit of each byte of the key is not used in the calculation and is not interpreted by the card operating system.
+All keys used in DES / 3DES and MAC calculation are 8 / 16 bytes long depending on Single / Triple DES selection in Option Register.
+The least significant bit of each byte of the key is not used in the calculation and is not interpreted by the card operating system.

-4.2 Mutual Authentication and Session Key based on Random Numbers
+4.2.
+Mutual Authentication and Session Key Generation